Board of Directors – Executive Committee

 Co-Founder, Past President, Board Member

 Eric Knirk is an industrial real estate agent for Fremont Development Company in Los Angeles.
-Eric was introduced to Special Ops Survivors when he walked into McPs Irish Pub in Coronado in 2003 and saw a flyer for the first fundraiser a few weeks prior and contacted Nick Rocha.
-After several conversations, Eric convinces Nick to start a non-profit for the families of fallen SOF.
-Eric served as the first Vice President and served as the Board President while Nick Rocha deployed for six months at a time from 2006-2012.
+Eric was introduced to Special Ops Survivors when he walked into McPs Irish Pub in Coronado in 2003 and saw a flyer for the first fundraiser a few weeks prior and contacted a Navy SEAL.
+After several conversations, Eric convinces him to start a non-profit for the families of fallen SOF.
+Eric served as the first Vice President and served as the Board President while the Navy SEAL deployed for six months at a time from 2006-2012.

 Eric went to Arcadia High School and graduated from Long Beach State, and University of California Irvine.
 Eric still works as a Partner at Fremont Associates/Fremont Development and Owner, EKCO INDUSTRIAL PROPERTIES, INC. Eric has been married to his lovely wife Julie for over 25years and has three beautiful children Blake, Brook, and Baily.
 The Knirk family is proud to call Oregon home!